Work, Energy, and Power notes

 Horsepower (hp)

-A non-SI unit commonly used for engines and motors.
+A traditional non-SI unit commonly used for engines and mechanical power.
+Horsepower is often seen in the automotive industry to measure engine strength.

 1 hp ≈ 746 W